ansegura7/ansegura7.github.io/_posts/2018-06-09-textprocessing-citeseer-umd.md

 The project name is: HW1_TextProcess and it was created using the Eclipse IDE.
 The program solves all the questions in a single execution (run).

-Click [here](https://ansegura7.github.io/TextProcessing_CiteSeerUMD/) to see the project.
+Click [here](https://ansegura7.github.io/TextProcessing_CiteSeerUMD/) to see the project and the repository.